Support and Funding

 Fenton Arts Trust Grants

-One of the trust's objectives is to provide grants that will support or reward work or performance by individuals early in their careers.
-The Fenton Arts Trust Grants are available to support individual works, activities, performances, or prizes in the fields of drama, painting, sculpture, ballet, music, and poetry.
-An application may come from a group, company or institution, or from an individual as long as the application does not involve support of academic study.
+Grants are available to support individual works, activities, performances or prizes in any field of artistic endeavour including drama, painting, sculpture, dance, music, poetry and architecture.
+An application may come from a group, company or institution or from an individual so long as the application does not involve support of an individual’s education or initial professional training.

 The aim of the Foundation in the field of music is to encourage and assist exceptionally talented young instrumental soloists or chamber ensembles who are British Nationals or resident in the UK and whose talent and achievements give promise of an international career.